Language: The official language is Spanish. However, many Panamanians speak both Spanish and English.

 Business: Business in Panama is formal.
 Handshakes are appropriate with men on meeting and departing, but not usually with women.
 Use of titles is very important to Panamanians, as is punctuality.
 Many Panamanians take an afternoon siesta, therefore business entertaining often takes place over dinner instead of lunch.
 Many Panamanian business people prefer to host visitors to dinner at home, where they will be treated as VIPs and given a gift.
 The appropriate reciprocation is to invite the host to dinner in return.
 Dress for business is fairly formal despite the climate; men wear lightweight suits and ties and women wear lightweight dresses and suits.
 Office opening hours vary but generally businesses are open from 8am to 12pm, then 2pm to 5pm or 6pm on weekdays, and 9am to 12pm on Saturdays.

 Communications: The international access code for Panama is +507.
-There are several internet service providers in Panama and internet cafes are widely available in Panama City.
-Free wifi is available in hotels, restaurants and other establishments in tourist centred areas.
+There are several internet service providers in Panama and free wifi is available in hotels, restaurants and other establishments in tourist centred areas.
 Purchasing a local SIM card is a good alternative to using international roaming, as fees can be high.